Lutheran Church in Great Britain: History

 All Lutheran congregations in Britain were originally ethnic churches that worshipped in various national languages and most that remain still function on ethnic-linguistic lines.
 The LCiGB was founded as the English-speaking United Lutheran Synod in April 1961 by four congregations in London, High Wycombe, Corby, and Hothorpe Hall.
 These congregations were mainly founded by European immigrants, but now worshipped in English.
 In 1978, it changed its name to the Lutheran Church in Great Britain – United Synod.
 In 1988, the words 'United Synod' were dropped from its name.
 From 1961 to 2000, the LCiGB was led by a dean who had episcopal functions, but was not a consecrated bishop.
 In 2000, it adopted a fully episcopal polity when Walter Jagucki was consecrated as the first Bishop.
 In 2013, the LCiGB was accepted by the presiding bishops of the Porvoo Communion for full membership, and it was admitted into the Communion when bishop Martin Lind signed the Porvoo Declaration in September 2014.

+In 2024 Paulina Hlawiczka-Trotman was ordained as the only bishop of the Lutheran Church in Great Britain; as she was from Poland, this made her the world's first female Polish Protestant bishop.